 Best Practices: Bypassing Strong Authentication Questions During Registration

-As part of the initial account claiming process with IdentityNow, users are sometimes asked to provide some registration information to help verify who they are when attempting things such as recovering forgotten passwords.
-This is part of the "strong authentication" configuration that IdentityNow administrators can set up for a given identity profile:
+As part of the initial account claiming process with IdentityNow, users are sometimes asked to provide some registration information to help verify who they are when attempting actions like recovering forgotten passwords.
+This is part of the "strong authentication" configuration that IdentityNow administrators can set up for a given identity profile, as shown below:

 Note that for both the Password Reset/User Unlock and Strong Authentication methods, at least one option must be selected.

 While useful, this configuration can sometimes lead to confusion for end users, especially if their organization already leverages strong authentication elsewhere.
-Many Identity Providers already collect this information, and organizations who are using those providers to single sign-on (SSO) into IdentityNow actually do no need to leverage strong authentication with IdentityNow too.
+Many identity providers already collect this information, and organizations who are using those providers for single sign-on (SSO) into IdentityNow actually do not need to leverage strong authentication with IdentityNow too.

 Bypassing Strong Authentication Questions

 As an IdentityNow administrator, you can specify which methods of strong authentication are permissible per your organization's security policy using the configuration pictured above.
 What is important to understand is that, if an option is marked as available for a user to choose during the strong authentication process, and IdentityNow does not already have the necessary information to complete that action, the user will be prompted for that information at the time of initial sign-in.